tanjoshua/ecommerce-model/README.md

 - Create new listings/edit listings you created.
 All users will have access to the same database of listings
 - Sign up and login to user accounts

-# New React Native features/concepts I learned making this app
+# New React Native features/concepts I learned while making this app

 1. Handling store products - adding, deleting, editing
 2. Features + validation of TextInput